 Electricity price statistics

-Electricity prices (including taxes) for household consumers, second half 2019
+Electricity prices (including taxes) for household consumers, first half 2020

 This article highlights the development of electricity prices both for household and non-household consumers within the European Union (EU).
 When available, it also includes price data from the United Kingdom; Iceland, Liechtenstein, Norway; Montenegro, North Macedonia, Albania, Serbia, Turkey; Bosnia and Herzegovina, Kosovo*; Moldova, Georgia and Ukraine.